Addresses

 labelstring

 A user-defined name or label for easy identification of the address.
-Often used to differentiate between purposes (e.g., salary wallet, savings).
+Often used to differentiate between purposes (e.g., 'Primary Deposit Address').

 chainstring

-The blockchain network the address is associated with, e.g., 'bitcoin', 'ethereum'.
+The blockchain network the address is associated with (e.g., 'arbitrum', 'ethereum', 'tron').
 Determines how transactions are routed.

 7